mvrckwong/de-exam-ota/README.md

 ![Docker Desktop Containers](/.images/output_containers.png)

-Some of docker compose files or containers are deployed inside a portainer and/or server using TrueNAS.
+Some of my containers are deployed inside a Portainer and server using TrueNAS.

 ![Docker Containers](/.images/output_server_containers_v1.png)